KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 And now, the first step is over.
 We have a CMakeLists.txt to be able to compile our program into a basic executable which can create a window.

-Step 1: The Game Scene, The Grid, Game constants
+Step 2: The Game Scene, The Grid, Game constants
 ------------------------------------------------

-For this second step our goal is to draw the grid of the tick toe.
+For this second step our goal is to draw the grid of Tic-Tac-Toe.

 The grid will look like this: